RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 on the Crane "login" nodes.
 It's fine to use the nodes for simple tasks like examining files with `less`, editing files with `nano`, moving files, but for analyses we need to have the work done on the "compute" nodes.
 For this workshop we will be using the interactive queue.
-With one command: `srun --pty $SHELL` you will start an interactive job and be logged into one of the compute nodes.
-The rest of oour work will continue on the compute note.
+With one command you will start an interactive job, be logged into one of the compute nodes, mount the `/common/` directory that we will need later on, and set a timeout of our sesson at 3 hours.
+The rest of our work will continue on the compute note.

 ~~~
-$ srun --pty $SHELL
+$ srun --pty --time=3:00:00 --license=common $SHELL
 ~~~
 {: .bash}